ucsb/webguide/web-accessibility.md

 If your website does require a plug-in or extension, provide a link to download that component near the content that requires it.

+#### CSS Speech

+Use the [CSS Speech properties](https://www.w3.org/TR/css3-speech/) to control how text on a web page is read via assistive technologies, like screen readers, including volume, balance, timing, and more.

 ### Importance of Web Accessibility

 "Accessibility is a Civil Rights issue and inaccessible websites violate the